Effort Sessions

 • Don't worry about how fast you climb

-• You can use a loop that's 200 meters to a kilometer or longer
+• You can use a loop that's 200 metres to a kilometre or longer

 • You can also find a long route with undulating hills